KiltedCode/khandaria-campaign/sessions/2019/2019-08-22-coronation-day.md

 dwarven ambassador approaches, first to swear oath to khan of his people
 not flashy but silver pieces are mithral

-In marches guards with `Soren`, `Endirin`, and `Belsaran`'s old monk master
+In marches guards with `Soren`, `Endirin`, and `Belsarin`'s old monk master
 Ask `Rin` who the other guy is: `Jin`, master of the guard
-`Belsaran` says "thats what he's calling himself", I'll tell you later
+`Belsarin` says "thats what he's calling himself", I'll tell you later
 `Rin` guess "you're one of his protege's"
 He likes to go on walkabout and train promising young recruits
 `Pelture` comes in as head of church, begins the ceremony